Cordarrelle Patterson Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- Patterson's 34.7 rushing yards per game in his three career matchups against the Bills are 12.8 fewer yards than his over/under in Sunday's game.
+- In his three career matchups against the Bills, Patterson averaged 34.7 rushing yards per game, 12.8 fewer yards than his over/under in Sunday's game.

-- In three games against the Bills Patterson has not run for a touchdown.
+- Patterson, in three matchups versus the Bills, has not run for a TD.

 - Note: Patterson's stats vs. Bills date back to 2016.

-- In terms of defending against the run, the Bills are 17th in the NFL, allowing 114.8 yards per game.
+- The Bills have the NFL's 17th-ranked defense against the run, giving up 114.8 yards per game.

-- Patterson and the Falcons will face off against the NFL's 28th-ranked defense in terms of rushing touchdowns allowed (18).
+- This season the Bills are ranked 28th in the NFL in rushing touchdowns allowed (18).

 Recent Performances

-- Against the Lions last week, Patterson rushed seven times for 14 yards and scored one touchdown.
+- In last week's contest against the Lions, Patterson carried the ball seven times for 14 yards and scored one touchdown.

-- Patterson has 90 yards on 34 carries (30.0 ypg) with two rushing touchdowns during his last three games.
+- Patterson has 34 carries for 90 yards (30.0 yards per game) and two touchdowns in his last three games.

 Patterson's Atlanta Teammates